dionys93/ety-dictionary/data-text/inglisce/etymology/comparisons/a/adhere.md

 ## 4. What English hides

-English *adhere* is /ədˈhɪə/, and *adherent* and *adherence* keep that vowel.
+English *adhere* is /ədˈhɪr/, and *adherent* and *adherence* keep that vowel.
 The spelling gives no indication of it.

-The letter `e` before `r` and a silent `e` spells /ɪə/ in *adhere*, *here*, *mere*, *sphere*, *severe*, *sincere*, *austere*, and *interfere*.
-In almost every other environment the same letter spells /ɛ/ or /iː/.
-The convention is a Middle English long *e* carried through the Great Vowel Shift and then spelled as though nothing had happened: the sound moved from /eː/ to /iː/ and the orthography stayed where it was.
+The letter `e` before `r` and a silent `e` spells /ɪr/ in *adhere*, *here*, *mere*, *sphere*, *severe*, *sincere*, *austere*, and *interfere*.
+In almost every other environment the same letter spells /ɛ/ or /i/.
+The convention is a Middle English long *e* carried through the Great Vowel Shift and then spelled as though nothing had happened: the sound moved from /eː/ to /i/ and laxed to /ɪ/ before the *r*, while the orthography stayed where it was.

 This is a different sort of concealment from a false etymology.
 The `e` of *adhere* is historically correct — it descends from the *ae* of *adhaerēre* by way of Old French — and it is precisely its correctness that makes it useless.
 It records the vowel the word had in 1400 and says nothing about the vowel it has now.